PublicDataWorks/txt-outlier-backend/docs/personalized-campaigns.md

 If messages aren't being sent:
 - Check that your CSV format is correct with exactly two columns
 - Verify phone numbers are in the expected format
 - Check the Supabase logs for any errors
 - Make sure the migration has been applied properly

-Need help?
-Contact the development team for assistance.